Bulcsú Lád: Conflict with the Bizere Abbey

 The bishop justified his absence with his old age and severe diseases, including the near-blindness of his eyes.
 Therefore, Pope Gregory appointed the abbot of Zirc, the prior of the Knights Hospitaller in Hungary and Lucas, the provost of Győr to verify Bulcsú's claims in his letter issued August 1237.
 If Bulcsú was found unfit to fulfill his dignity, he had to be forced to resign and a new bishop should have been elected to supervise the observance of canon law, according to the papal instruction.
 Bulcsú sent his envoy (procurator) to Rome, where James of Pecorara dealt with the issue.
 The envoy emphasized Bulcsú's poor health and questioned the credibility of witnesses regarding previous investigations conducted by the abbot of Pécsvárad and his co-judges.
 A repeated trial proved that some monks from Bizere were also involved in the massacre on the bishop's side.
 These persons were excommunicated to, also maintaining the validity of previous judgments against Cornelius and his companions.
 The pope renewed the mandate of Lucas and his co-judges in 1238.
 The Holy See ordered to appoint auxiliary bishops to assist the "seriously ill" Bulcsú, but the investigation process did not find the bishop so ill that this would have been necessary, and sent their report to Rome by July 1238.
 Pope Gregory authorized his chaplain Johannes de Civitella, who resided in Hungary during that time, and the abbot of Pilis in February 1241 to examines Bulcsú's state of health.
 The pope suspected that the previous investigators had all covered for the bishop, withholding the truth from the Holy See.
-The imminent Mongol invasion of Hungary, which was followed by the death of Pope Gregory IX and a multi-year sede vacante from the end of the year swept Bulcsú's case away simultenously in Hungary and the Holy See.
+The imminent Mongol invasion of Hungary, which was followed by the death of Pope Gregory IX and a multi-year sede vacante from the end of the year swept Bulcsú's case away simultaneously in Hungary and the Holy See.